astronomer/docs/astro/configure-idp.md

 - Users will automatically be authenticated to Astro if they're already logged in to your IdP.
 - Enhanced user experience as repeated logins and remembering credentials is no longer required.
-- Credential configuration and management is entirely owned by you (the Customer).
+- You will have complete ownership over credential configuration and management on Astro.

 :::info